 In 2019, we are making the race simultaneously easier and more difficult – we have dropped a few of the required gear items but also removed the drop bag at Ojibwa.

 As we approach each year, our goals for the Tuscobia Winter Ultra remain the same:

 - Provide a well organized and well executed event for a variety of winter endurance athletes.

-- Foster a “family” atmosphere that is supportive off all participants, racers and volunteers alike.
+- Foster a “family” atmosphere that is supportive of all involved: participants, volunteers and members of the communities along the trail alike.

-- Remain accessible to a wide variety of people, by offering different race distances and modes of transport, while also keeping entry fees and gear requirements as reasonable as possible.
+- Remain accessible to a wide variety of people, by offering different event distances and modes of transport, while also keeping entry fees and gear requirements as reasonable as possible.